Subscribe

 # - Defensive: any request to the listener = RAG poisoning detected

 Over successive conversation turns, inject enough attacker-controlled content into retrieved context that legitimate material is pushed out of the model's effective attention window.
 Exploits the tension between context length and attention decay.
 Distinct from single-turn context overflow.
+In measured runs, attacker chunks holding roughly 80% of the retrieved context is enough to swing the model's answer.

 # Turn 1: Ask benign question that retrieves attacker doc 1